-Leak values are taken into consideration during the manufacture of your machine and values which fall within normal ranges are commonly referred to as "intentional leaks".
-These types of leaks are partially engineered to prevent you from breathing in unhealthy levels of carbon dioxide during the overnight hours.
+Leak values are considered during the manufacture of your machine, and values that fall within normal ranges are commonly referred to as ‘intentional leaks’.
+These types of leaks are partially engineered to prevent you from breathing in unhealthy levels of carbon dioxide during therapy.

 However, there can be other times when you notice that the “leak” icon is frequently activated.
-This is rather common if the mask is more than six months old.
-It may be time to purchase a replacement.
-There are other circumstances which can cause the leak indicator to display.
-These include:
+This is relatively common if the CPAP mask is more than six months old.
+It may be time to purchase a replacement or new mask parts.
+Mask leaks can also cause you to wake up with a dry mouth or nose as the air escapes, creating dryness.
+Other circumstances can cause the leak indicator to display, including:

 - Facial hair beneath your nose could cause a poor seal.

-- The style of the mask might not be appropriate for your face and mouth.
+- The style of the CPAP mask might not be appropriate for your face and mouth.

-Leaks may also inadvertently occur during the overnight hours if you happen to suddenly change positions while sleeping.
-If you suspect that this is the case, it could be wise to purchase a pillow that is specifically designed to accommodate for the presence of a mask.
-Speak with your doctor or sleep therapist in order to learn more about this option.
+Leaks may also inadvertently occur during the overnight hours if you happen to change positions while sleeping suddenly.
+If you suspect that this is the case, it could be wise to purchase a specifically designed CPAP pillow to accommodate the presence of a mask.
+Speak with your doctor or sleep therapist to learn more about this option.

 Depending upon the style of your machine, this next feature may or may not be present within the display.
-Some units have been designed to gradually increase decrease the pressure when the unit is initially activated.
-The main intention behind this option is to allow you to become more comfortable when falling asleep (as opposed to being immediately exposed to full pressure levels).
-The airflow will then slowly increase (or "ramp up”) until it reaches a satisfactory level.
+The ramp function is designed to gradually increase the pressure when the machine is activated.
+The main intention behind this option is to allow you to become more comfortable and make it easier to fall asleep (as opposed to being immediately exposed to full pressure levels).
+The airflow slowly increases during the start of your sleep (or “ramps up”) until it reaches a satisfactory level.

-During this stage, you will notice the ramp icon is activated.
-It may also display a numerical figure.
-This represents the duration of the ramp stage measured in minutes (for example, 20 or 30).
+When this setting is switched on, you will notice the ramp icon is activated.
+It may also display a numerical figure on your device – This represents the duration of the ramp stage measured in minutes (for example, 20 or 30).
 In the majority of cases, you will likely fall asleep well before the cycle itself completes.
-If you observe a much higher initial pressure or if the ramp icon suddenly disappears, it is best to consult with the manufacturer in order to diagnose any potential issues with the CPAP machine.
+If you observe a much higher initial pressure or if the ramp icon suddenly disappears, it is best to consult with the manufacturer to diagnose any potential issues with the CPAP machine.

-It is finally prudent to take a quick look at when you should seek professional advice when dealing with one of these units.
-It can be argued that the AHI (apnoea-hypopnea index) is the most crucial reading to monitor.
-However, there are certain situations which can cause this figure to fluctuate such as:
+It can be argued that the AHI is the most crucial reading to monitor.
+However, certain situations can cause this figure to fluctuate, such as:

 - If you are ill.

-- If you are prone to sleep on your back.
+- If you are prone to sleeping on your back.

 - If you have recently been prescribed muscle relaxants.

-It is therefore better to take longitudinal readings over 30 or 60 days.
+It is, therefore, better to take longitudinal readings over 30 or 60 days.
 These will provide you with a much more insightful overview of how your machine is affecting your condition.
-Having said this, readings which suddenly spike within the high range (more than 30 instances each hour) for no apparent reason should be reported to a sleep specialist as soon as possible.
+Having said this, readings that suddenly spike within the high range (more than 30 instances each hour) for no apparent reason should be reported to a sleep specialist as soon as possible.
 This could indicate an issue with the machine or that the treatment needs to be modified.

-Of course, other indicators such as a leak or a pressure fluctuation should likewise be monitored closely.
+Of course, other indicators, such as a leak or pressure fluctuations, should also be monitored closely.
 There can be times when a unit may need to be upgraded to address your unique condition.